 Backyard Grill Bourbon Steak

-There’s nothing quite like grilled steak to get us all in the summer mood—and this one’s extra special with a brown sugar bourbon seasoning.
-Grilling isn’t just for your protein: it leaves a smoky flavor on anything that hits the grates.
-Here, it helps add even more flavor to zucchini and ciabatta, which is tossed with fresh tomato, mozz, and balsamic for a seasonal panzanella salad.
-Now, add a little dollop of chive butter to your steak, head out to your backyard (or picture yourself there from the comfort of your cranked AC), and you’ve got yourself one dreamy summer BBQ.
+There’s nothing quite like grilled steak to get us all in the summer mood—and this one’s extra special, thanks to our brown sugar bourbon seasoning.
+Grilling isn’t just for your protein: it leaves a smoky flavor on anything that hits the heat.
+Here, it helps add even more flavor to zucchini and ciabatta, which are tossed with fresh tomato, mozz, and balsamic vinegar for a seasonal panzanella salad.
+Now, add a little dollop of chive butter to your steak, take a seat in your backyard (or picture yourself there from the comfort of your cranked AC), and you’ve got yourself one dreamy summer BBQ.